We focus on four complex health issues more prevalent in urban areas

 Financial unevenness grows over time as areas like Brixton and Peckham continue to gentrify.
 The influx in new residents puts a strain on the already limited housing in the area, and new developments are prioritised over refurbishment or social housing as part of the economic recovery plan, pushing some long-term residents to other, lower-cost boroughs.

 Britain becomes a booming offshore banking and services location, like Ireland, but far bigger.
 The tech sector keeps expanding as public and private sectors move towards full digitisation post-COVID-19.
-Smaller existing firms, having been left weakened by multiple lockdowns, either close or are absorbed by larger corporations.
+Smaller existing firms, weakened by multiple lockdowns, either close, or larger corporations absorb them.

 There is a radical change in the employment on offer, leading to fewer ‘entry-level’ jobs.
 Economic success pulls migration from both inside the UK and internationally, with a focus on young highly skilled workers.

-Planning regulation is loosened to facilitate increased private sector investment, and the quality of public space and services (including affordable housing) is put under greater pressure.
+Loosened planning regulation facilitates increased private sector investment.
+The quality of public space and services (including affordable housing) is put under greater pressure.

 Attracted by economic opportunity in London, the boroughs see an influx of people, made up of young (predominantly white) UK knowledge workers who relocate from other parts of the country, and (predominantly non-white) international migrants from non-EU countries.

-Spatial inequalities that existed before the pandemic are made worse, particularly as more affluent residents move into poorer neighbourhoods.
+As more affluent residents move into poorer neighbourhoods, spatial inequalities worsen.
 Population increase and ‘churn’ continues to put a strain on the already limited housing in the area, while new developments have to be prioritised over refurbishment or social housing as part of the economic recovery plan.

 Over time, more deprived areas of the boroughs become less physically attractive creating market and electoral pressure to redevelop/gentrify them as a way of improving ’quality of life’.